SmartSquareHamburg/geotracks-preprocess/README.md

 PostgreSQL 10

 # UPDATE
-# Order of linestring break points
-For some reason detected points are not arranged as linestrings in the right order.
-If this happens use the following sql query to rectify that.

-    UPDATE
-        trx_persec_vlines AS trx
-    SET
-        geom = sub.geom
-    FROM (
-        SELECT
-            objid, ST_MAKELINE(centroid) AS geom
-        FROM
-            tracks_centroids
-        GROUP BY
-            objid, objtype, startFrame
-        ORDER BY
-            objid
-    ) AS sub
-    WHERE
-        trx.objid = sub.objid;

-`TODO` Is this because of spatial indexing with GIST()?
-Due to "A GiST index is lossy, meaning that the index might produce false matches" ([Source](https://www.postgresql.org/docs/10/textsearch-indexes.html))

 ## Create table
 For initial SQL CREATE'ing used tables run attached `pg_create_tables.sql` and check used coordinate system in that file.
 Also check if you already created the table `tracks_centroids`, if not change first line of `sql_9.sql` for inital try.